status-im/specs/docs/draft/6-payloads.md

 #### Message types

 A node requires message types to decide how to encrypt a particular message and what metadata needs to be attached when passing a message to the transport layer.
-For more on this, see [3/WHISPER-USAGE](https://specs.status.im/spec/3).
+For more on this, see [3/WHISPER-USAGE](./../stable/3-whisper-usage.md) and [10/WAKU-USAGE](./../stable/10-waku-usage.md).

 <!-- TODO: This reference is a bit odd, considering the layer payloads should interact with is Secure Transport, and not Whisper.
 This requires more detail -->